mrmacright/Metal-HUD-Mobile-Config/README.md

 4. Re-open the App and hopefully your device will appear!

 Still not working?
-Run these commands in Terminal.
-The app normally installs everything automatically, but you can manually execute the following commands in order to fix common issues.
+Execute the following commands in order to fix common issues.

 Install Command Line Tools
 ```